In today’s post, I’m sharing our tips for visiting Nice, France with a baby.

 Also known as Nice la Belle (or “Nice the Beautiful”), this city has been attracting the rich and famous for hundreds of years and boasts nearly perfect weather year round.
 We had so much fun exploring and feel it is a must-see on any South of France itinerary.

-Park here for easy access (~10 minute walk) to the English Promenade as well as old town.
+If you are day-tripping into Nice, France, park here for easy access (~10 minute walk) to the English Promenade as well as old town.

-We reserved tickets online with Trans Côte d’Azur and paid at Quai Lunel on the Port of Nice just before we boarded the boat.
+We reserved tickets online with Trans Côte d’Azur and paid at the Quai Lunel on the Port of Nice just before we boarded the boat.
 This gave us the chance to check out all of the boats docked at the famous Old Port.

 There are a couple of different options with this company like an all-day excursion over to Monaco, but we wanted something short and sweet because we knew Charlotte wouldn’t last super long on a boat.
 We did the coastal tour which lasted one hour and took us over to Villefranche bay and the Promenade des Anglais.